-2.6.4 Actions if a mishap or close call occurs
+2.6.4.
+Actions if a mishap or close call occurs

-2.6.4.1 If a mishap occurs in your area, you, as a JSC team member, shall follow these steps (see also Attachment 2.6A, Appendix F, for more information):
+- 2.6.4.1 If a mishap occurs in your area, you, as a JSC team member, shall follow these steps (see also Attachment 2.6A, Appendix F, for more information): - a.
+Call your emergency number if the mishap is an emergency.
+Emergencies include: